microsoft/DMF/Dmf/Modules.Library/Dmf_DeviceInterfaceMultipleTarget.md

     //
     DMF_CONFIG_ContinuousRequestTarget ContinuousRequestTargetModuleConfig;
     // Callback to specify IoTarget State.
+    // Use Ex version instead.
+This version is included for legacy Clients only.
     //
     EVT_DMF_DeviceInterfaceMultipleTarget_OnStateChange* EvtDeviceInterfaceMultipleTargetOnStateChange;
+    // Callback to specify IoTarget State.
+    // This version allows Client to veto the remove.
+    //
+    EVT_DMF_DeviceInterfaceMultipleTarget_OnStateChangeEx* EvtDeviceInterfaceMultipleTargetOnStateChangeEx;
     // Callback to notify Interface arrival.
     //
     EVT_DMF_DeviceInterfaceMultipleTarget_OnPnpNotification* EvtDeviceInterfaceMultipleTargetOnPnpNotification;